The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

   Output: 1->1->2->3->4->4
   ```

-5. Write a function that removes duplicates from a linked list and returns the list.
+5. Write a function that removes duplicates from a linked list and returns the head node of the list.